Carrot virus Y

-Carrot virus Y (CarVY) is a (+)ss-RNA virus that affects crops of the carrot family (Apiaceae), such as carrots, anise, chervil, coriander, cumin, dill and parsnip.
+Carrot virus Y (CarVY) is a plant virus that affects crops of the carrot family (Apiaceae), such as carrots, anise, chervil, coriander, cumin, dill and parsnip.
 Carrots are the only known crop to be infected in the field.
 Infection by the virus leads to deformed roots and discolored or mottled leaves.
 The virus is spread through insect vectors, and is currently only found in Australia.